Posterior Lumbar Decompression and Fusion (PLDF)

 If you have another treating physician who recommends that you do not stop Aspirin prior to surgery please be sure to discuss this with our office.
 You should discontinue all exposure to nicotine, as well as nicotine-containing products, two weeks before and at least 6 weeks after your surgery.

 The principal risk for this lumbar fusion surgery is that a solid fusion won’t build between the fused vertebrae.
 However, fusion success rates for this surgery are high, ranging from 90-95 percent.
-The odds of fusion being unsuccessful rise with patients who smoke, are obese, have had multiple level fusion surgery, or have been treated with radiation for cancer.
+The odds of an unsuccessful fusion rise with patients who smoke, are obese, have had multiple level fusion surgery, or have been treated with radiation for cancer.

-As with any surgery, there are risks of infection and bleeding, but these complications are uncommon with this procedure, usually just 1-3 percent of cases.
+As with any surgery, there are risks of infection and bleeding.
+These complications are uncommon with this procedure (1-3 percent of cases).
 There is also the small risk that the fusion won’t alleviate the pain.

-Most patients do not have sutures that need to be removed after a Posterior Lumbar Decompression and Fusion Surgery.
+Most patients do not have sutures that require removal after a Posterior Lumbar Decompression and Fusion Surgery.
 There are internal sutures that will dissolve with time.
 There may also be steri-strips (white pieces of tape) over the incision that will either fall off or we will remove them during your visit.

 Frequently Asked Questions